Accelerating Newton-Schulz Iteration for Orthogonalization via Chebyshev-type Polynomials: Optimal odd polynomials and Newton-Schulz iterations

 \subsection{Normalization of a matrix prior to Newton-Schulz iterations}

 To achieve the desired behavior of Newton-Schulz iterations (both classical Newton-Schulz and our modifications), one has to impose upper estimates for singular values of a matrix.
-That is, the first step of any algorithm based on Newton-Schulz is to normalize the matrix so that its singular values fall into the desired range (usually [$\varepsilon$, 1]).
+That is, the first step of any algorithm based on Newton-Schulz is to normalize the matrix so that its singular values fall into the convergence range of polynomials (e.g. $(0, \sqrt{3})$ for classical NS, [$\varepsilon$, 1] in our case).
 The easiest approach is to normalize by Frobenius norm, but this may significantly decrease small singular values and slow down the convergence.
 Ideally, the matrix should be normalized by its largest singular value.
-To estimate $\sigma_1$ efficiently, one may use power method (but it estimates $\sigma_1$ from below), randomized estimates \cite{dixon1983estimating}, \cite[Lemma~4.1]{halko2011finding} or Gelfand's formula: $\sigma_1(A)\leq \|(A^TA)^k\|^{1/(2k)}_F.$ The Gelfand's formula can be implemented without introducing any overhead because $(A^TA)^k$ is computed during Newton-Schulz iterations.
+To estimate $\sigma_1$ efficiently, one may use power method (but it estimates $\sigma_1$ from below), randomized estimates \citep{dixon1983estimating}, \citep[Lemma~4.1]{halko2011finding} or Gelfand's formula: $\sigma_1(A)\leq \|(A^TA)^k\|^{1/(2k)}_F.$ If needed, the Gelfand's formula can be implemented without introducing extra matmuls because $(A^TA)^k$ is computed during Newton-Schulz iterations: \begin{itemize} \item[1.]
+Compute matrices $(A^TA)^i$ for $i=1...k$ and save them. \item[2.]
+Compute $c=\|(A^TA)^k\|_F^{1/(2k)}$. \item[3.]
+Compute $p_1(A/c)=(\sum_i^k \alpha_i (A^TA)^i/c^{2i}) (A/c)$.
+Use $p_1(A/c)$ for the next iteration. \end{itemize} Note that for third-degree polynomials, we do not need to save extra matrices.